-Start the Conversation: Talking to an LGBT Veteran When You're Concerned
+Start the Conversation: Talking to a Veteran When You Are Concerned

 You don't have to be an expert to share your concerns with a Veteran who is going through a tough time, or even a Veteran in crisis.
-Starting a conversation is an important step that can help a Veteran to feel cared for and valued and to recognize that help is available.
-For a lesbian, gay, bisexual, transgender (LGBT), Veteran in crisis-one whose emotional struggles may lead to thoughts of suicide-these conversations can mean the difference between a tragic outcome and a life saved.
+Starting a conversation is an important step that can help a Veteran to feel cared for and valued, and to recognize that help is available.

+For a Veteran in crisis - one whose emotional struggles may lead to thoughts of suicide - these conversations can mean the difference between a tragic outcome and a life saved.